apresdev/apres-terraform/docs/getting-started-part-1-aws-bootstrap.md

 Create the new OU's following the [Create a new OU](https://docs.aws.amazon.com/controltower/latest/userguide/create-new-ou.html) steps.

 Create new AWS accounts in the OU's following the [Provision accounts with the AWS Service Catalog Account Factory](https://docs.aws.amazon.com/controltower/latest/userguide/provision-as-end-user.html) steps.
+When asked for email addresses, use the email address(es) created in [Step 1](#1-create-email-addresses-for-your-aws-accounts).

 A typical recommended OU structure, shown with AWS accounts and associated email addresses looks as follows, with a detailed explanation of the recommended accounts documented in [Recommended AWS Account Structure](./getting-started-aws-account-structure.md):